lockfree

 • Bipartite Buffer - A variation of the ring buffer with the ability to always provide linear space in the buffer, enables in-buffer processing.

-• Priority Queue - A Variation of the queue with the ability to provide different priorities for elements, very useful for things like signals, events, and communication packets.
+• Priority Queue - A Variation of the queue with the ability to provide different priorities for elements, very useful for things like signals, events and communication packets.

-Note: These data structures are more performant and should generally be used whenever there is only one thread/interrupt pushing data and another one retrieving it.
+These data structures are more performant and should generally be used whenever there is only one thread/interrupt pushing data and another one retrieving it.

-Multi-producer multi-consumer data structures:
+Multi-producer multi-consumer data structures

 • Queue - Best for single element operations, extremely fast, simple API consisting of only 2 methods.

-• Priority Queue - A Variation of the queue with the ability to provide different priorities for elements, very useful for things like signals, events, and communication packets.
+• Priority Queue - A Variation of the queue with the ability to provide different priorities for elements, very useful for things like signals, events and communication packets.

 How to get